jeremiah-k/matrix-biblebot/docs/TROUBLESHOOTING.md

    - Configure proxy if needed

 3. **Increase timeout (if running from source):**
-   - Edit timeout values in constants files
+   - Edit timeout values in `src/biblebot/constants/api.py`
    - Rebuild and reinstall

 ## Performance Issues